 Sadly, it seems that tap water quality will never get better.
 Only worse.
 And as it does, bottled water consumption inevitably rises…

-Some 45% of bottled water brands are sourced from the municipal water supply — the same source as what comes out of the tap, according to Peter Gleick, a scientist and author of “Bottled and Sold: The Story Behind Our Obsession with Bottled Water.”
+The problem with bottled water is that some 45% of bottled water brands are sourced from the municipal water supply — the same source as what comes out of the tap, according to Peter Gleick, a scientist and author of “Bottled and Sold: The Story Behind Our Obsession with Bottled Water.”

 Bottled water is unregulated (unless crossing state lines) and so it often isn’t much cleaner.
 “The general public thinks bottled water is going to be safer and cleaner than tap water,” says Mae Wu of the National Resources Defense Council.
 “For the most part, that’s not true.”